narendra-nauth/python-word-occurrence-count/README.md

 # python-word-occurrence-count
-Counting the occurrence of each word in a sentence
+This short python code will count the occurrence of each word in a given sentence

+Coffee >> Code >> Sleep >> Repeat